Lord Voldemort: House of Gaunt

 Most of the exposition of the House of Gaunt's background occurs in Harry Potter and the Half-Blood Prince, through the medium of Dumbledore's Pensieve.
 The Gaunts were once a powerful and influential family, and are the last known descendants of Salazar Slytherin.
 However, a vein of mental instability and violence within the family, reinforced through cousin marriages intended to preserve the pureblood line, had reduced them to poverty and squalor, as shown in the Pensieve's "memory" that Harry and Dumbledore witnessed.
 Like Salazar Slytherin, the Gaunts spoke Parseltongue.
 At the time of the story, the Gaunts' only material asset is a ramshackle shanty in Little Hangleton, that stood in a thicket in a valley opposite the Riddle House.
 Like the Riddles, the Gaunts were also unpopular with the local residents, with a reputation for being vulgar and intimidating.

 Marvolo Gaunt was the last family patriarch.
 He was sentenced to a short term in Azkaban for his and his son's assault upon a Ministry of Magic official; this affected his health and he died soon after returning home.
-His signet ring passed to his son, Morfin Gaunt, who was convicted of assaulting a Muggle, and later died in Azkaban, convicted this time as a party to the murder of Tom Riddle Jr. and Riddle's parents.
+His signet ring passed to his son, Morfin Gaunt, who was convicted of assaulting a Muggle, and later died in Azkaban, convicted this time as a party to the murder of Tom Riddle Sr and Riddle's parents.

 Dumbledore discovers the real culprit while visiting Morfin in Azkaban to gather information about Voldemort.
 After Dumbledore successfully extracts Morfin's memory of his encounter with his nephew, he tries to use the evidence to have Morfin released, but Morfin dies before the decision can be made.
 The House of Gaunt ended with Morfin's death.